sebbeth/SENG4800/README Content Structure.txt

 CONTENT (Contains all the engine assets and blueprints which have be added to create the project) SOURCE (All the C++ and Python code)
 XMLS (data to run the simulation)
+PACKAGED (Use this to run the simulation without setting up Unreal Engine)

 1. Content
 	- The project was created from a template project, hence why some of the folder names are not fitting to the project